cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_19.rst

 | Definition: a beauty treatment for the face. [整容]
 | Usage: the offer include a facial, makeup, and manicure.
 | Usage: she manicured Elizabeth's fingernails. [修指甲]
+|
+| any port in a storm
+| Definition: in adverse circumstances one welcomes any source of relief or escape.